THE 17th AND 18th CENTURY

 In 1734 and 1750 the first lengthy studies of Ostia and Portus were published.
 Giuseppe Rocco Volpi, a Jesuit, wrote (in Latin) about Ostia, Portus, and the area to the south of Ostia, the ager Laurens.
 The work includes engravings of Portus and works of art.
 Marquis Giampietro Lucatelli wrote about Portus, arguing that the hexagonal basin depicted on coins of Trajan was a depiction of the harbour of Centumcellae - Civitavecchia.

-In the years 1772-79 the Scottish painter Gavin Hamilton was active at several spots, To the south of Ostia, in Ostia itself especially near the Marine Gate, and in Portus.
-In 1772 he wrote: "I have had a run of bad luck at late, particularly at the Ports of Trajan and Claudius, where I have found nothing" (but in another letter he does mention some finds).
+In the years 1772-1779 the Scottish painter Gavin Hamilton was active at several spots: to the south of Ostia, in Ostia itself especially near the Marine Gate, and in Portus.
+In 1772 he wrote: "I have had a run of bad luck at late, particularly at the Ports of Trajan and Claudius, where I have found nothing".
 In 1775 he wrote the following to his patron Charles Townley, discussing excavations in the Baths of the Marine Gate (IV,X,1-2) and the Maritime Baths (III,VIII,2):

 "Being desirous of trying my fortune somewhere near the sea, I agreed with Cardinal Serbelloni, then Bishop of that place, who granted me liberty to make some trials in that immense field of antiquity.
 I got as near the Sea as possible, judging it the most probable place to find objects of taste.
 We opened ground on a spot now called Porta Marina.
 From the figure of the ruins they proved to be the remains of publick Thermae Maritimae, and from the inscriptions which were found of an unusual size, it seems those Baths had been restored by different Emperors down to Constantin.
 I gave a very elegant one of the time of Trajan to Carlo Albagine, but what gave me greatest hopes was to find some marks of my friend Hadrian, the great protectour of fine arts and in particular that of Sculptour.
 I did not remain long in suspense, for the first Statue that was brought to light was the fine Antinous in the character of Abundance, perhaps the finest of that subject in the world.
 Mr. Bary tells me it is arrived safe at his house in England, and where I hope by this time you have had the pleasure to consider it.
 Near this Statue was found a very indifferent one of an Esculapius, and a large statue of his daughter Hygea, very entire, and of a great deal of merit; this Statue was sold with some other pieces of good sculptour to the Langrave of Hesse Cassel.
 We found next a most excellent Torso under the knees, of which there is a duplicate at the Capitol."